Do I Even Need One?

 Does it really matter?

 Having an email list is crucial to your brand’s success.
-Frequent contact with your customers will help you instil trust.
+Frequent contact with your customers will help you instill trust.
 Once trust is established, you can motivate your customers to action.

 Below are some examples of brands that understand the purpose of a newsletter and use it to build their brand, motivate their audience, and create value.